What is a dog daycare?

 Although we have some staff at Dog Days past 6:30pm, these employees have other evening duties and are not able to handle daycare dogs and/or check-outs.
 Keeping a dog past our closing time of 6:30pm costs us more money to keep an employee here; therefore, we need to charge a late fee.

 What if I have a special situation where I need late pick up and I know in advance?

-You may arrange this ahead of time when attending the Myrtle Ave facility (sorry, not Grand).
-Pre-arranged late pick ups have a different fee schedule; just ask us.
+You may arrange this ahead of time when attending the Vandalia or Capitol facility (sorry, not Grand).
+A small late fee per half hour will be charged.